What are the 16 days of Activism, and why should you care?

 To end violence against women, we need to challenge the attitudes that perpetuate, rationalise and normalise that violence, and deny women’s right to safety.
 Men are overwhelmingly the perpetrators of gender-based violence.
 To see violence truly eliminated, the attitudes of men need to change.
 Shifting these behaviours is hard and slow, but gender equality means all of us, and working with all genders is the only way to see true change.

-We’re working with both women and men across the Asia Pacific region to see gender-based violence to run awareness-raising and violence prevention programs.
-If you’d like you to fund women’s human rights defenders and the male advocates supporting them to achieve change, you can donate here.
+We’re working with both women and men across Asia and the Pacific to see gender-based violence to run awareness-raising and violence prevention programs.

-During the 16 days we will be highlighting the issue of violence against women in Australia, in the Asia Pacific region and in our world, as well as the action which IWDA’s partners are taking to drive change.
+During the 16 days we will be highlighting the issue of violence against women in Australia, Asia and the Pacific regions and in our world, as well as the action which IWDA’s partners are taking to drive change.